 There are over 9,800 valves in the Saanich Water Distribution System.
 Due to the number of valves in the system it takes four to five years to complete the valve program.
-In 2020, staff exercised 2,340 valves which equates to almost 24% of all valves.
+In 2021, staff exercised 22% of all valves.